BlakeRain/blakerain.com/content/posts/updated-site-search.md

   - python
   - javascript
   - react
-excerpt: In this post we look at an updated implementation of the site search feature.
 published: 2020-11-27T18:40:09.000Z
-cover: /content/Selection_2059.png
+cover: /content/updated-site-search/cover.png
+---
+In this post we look at an updated implementation of the site search feature.
 ---

 I decided to re-visit the search functionality that I [had added](http://localhost:2368/blog/adding-search-to-ghost/) to this site to provide a slightly better search mechanism.
 I had three objectives that I wanted to achieve: